wvirany/blog/content/posts/gaussian/index.md

 * [Kenneth Zeger's notes](https://www.ee.iitb.ac.in/~belur/ee210/current-tutorials-quizzes/Kenneth-Zeger-UCSD-Gaussian-polar-coordinate.pdf) --- this is a nice tutorial on performing the integral necessary to take the Fourier transform of a zero-mean Gaussian.
 * [Ablowitz & Fokas](https://ftfsite.ru/wp-content/files/tfkp_endlish_2.2.pdf) --- This is the main text I used for complex analysis; chapters 3 & 4 deal with Cauchy's theorem, contour integration, and the Fourier transform.

-In addition to these resources, I added some details to the derivations and generalized the results for the Fourier transform of the Gaussian to a Gaussian with nonzero mean.
+In addition to these resources, I added some details to the derivations and generalized the results for the Fourier transform of the Gaussian to the case where the mean is nonzero.

 For more intuition behind sums of Gaussian distributions, I cannot recommend the following videos by 3Blue1Brown highly enough: